RTEMS/rtems-docs/user/tools/tester.rst

 -----------------

 The :program:`rtems-test` command line accepts a range of options.
 These are discussed later in the manual.
-Any command line argument without a `--` prefix is a test executable.
+Command line arguments without a `--` prefix are test executables or paths to directories.
+When using a path to a directory, the directories under that path are searched for any file with a ``.exe`` extension.
+This is the default extension for RTEMS executables built within RTEMS.
 You can pass more than one executable on the command line.
-If the executable is a path to a directory the directories under that path are searched for any file with a ``.exe`` extension.
-This is the default extension for RTEMS executables built within RTEMS.

 To run the erc32 tests enter the following command from the top of the erc32 BSP build tree: